YunoHost-Apps/mopidy_ynh/README.md

 ### Troubleshooting

-You may have no sound,check [Mopidy's documentation] (https://docs.mopidy.com/en/latest/audio/).
+You may have no sound, check [Mopidy's documentation] (https://docs.mopidy.com/en/latest/audio/).

 ### For hackers